danielwilfredo/danielwilfredo/README.md

 ### Hi there 👋

-- 🔭 I'm currently studying on Don Bosco University, Computer Science Engineer
+- 🔭 I'm a Computer Science Engineer
 - 🔭 I’m currently working on Instituto Tecnico Ricaldone
+- 🌱 I’m currently learning React Native

 <!--
 **danielwilfredo/danielwilfredo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.